jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 Fair speech and truthfulness, by reason of their lofty rank and position, are regarded as a sun shining above the horizon of knowledge.
 (TB TA)

+Beautify your tongues, O people, with truthfulness, and adorn your souls with the ornament of honesty.
+Beware, O people, that ye deal not treacherously with any one.
+(G CXXXVI)

 TRUSTWORTHINESS